LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       ```

-      You can use the built in `data-toggle="tab"` on each `.nav-link` to activate the tab.
+      You can use the built in `data-bs-toggle="tab"` on each `.nav-link` to activate the tab.

       ```